Bonifatius/bonifatius.github.io/_posts/2016-03-23-terror-at-the-gate-to-easter.md

 Dualism regards the material world as bad, corrupted and salvation as liberation from the material.
 The world and everything material needs to be overcome to find happiness and fulfillment.
 The truly wise and perfect soul is not affected by the material world.
 Therefore suffering as a part of the created world must be ignored.

-But suffering is a vital part of our lives and it has a meaning beyond being unpleasant.
+But suffering is a vital part of the human life and it has a meaning beyond being unpleasant.
 Both come down to love.
 The goodness of love can be known by instinct.
 Human persons need to love and be loved.
-Without this we lack an integral part of our being.
+Without an integral part of a human being would be missing.
 The Second Vatican Council declared this truth most beautifully: <quote>“Man […] cannot fully find himself except through a sincere gift of himself” <small>(GS 24)</small></quote>.
 How can man make a sincere gift of himself?

 By actively choosing the good of the other.
 Giving himself for the good of the other.
 This presupposes however a lack of the other.
 For an absolute needless and perfect other this gift is meaningless.
 The gift cannot materialize in an act of man.
 Lack and suffering become therefore opportunities to love.
 A world without suffering or lack would be alien to courage, fortitude, and the drama of the human life.
 A drama made up of high and low points, where the lowest points have more meaning than dull and ever steady “perfection”.
 It would be a world without love.
 Any doubts about this can be alleviated by a look at the increasingly rich and self-sufficient society and the decline of personal relationships and responsibility.

 ## Pray for the Attackers

 The proper understanding of the truth of suffering is challenging with these horrible events.
 God’s vision of sin and guilt becomes almost impossible to humanly comprehend.
 What is the Christian hope for these criminals?
 Justice, for sure, also a change of heart so they renounce violence.
 But ultimately it is more, way over the top more.
-We hope for their repentance and therefore the forgiveness of their sins.
-We hope to see them in eternity, enjoying the beatific vision of God together with their victims.
+The Christian hope is for their repentance and therefore the forgiveness of their sins.
+The hope to see them in eternity, enjoying the beatific vision of God together with their victims.

 ### To Forgive or not to Forgive